scottcolfer/scottcolfer.github.io/_posts/2021-08-09-gds-phases-product-lifecycle.md

 The product lifecycle is a core part of the product management role.
 We can’t do our role without it.
 Product strategy is fundamentally different from one stage of the product lifecycle to another.
 Our users and their expectations are different from one stage to another.
 While the boundaries are more blurred than diagrams would suggest, the stages are real.
 It’s so fundamental to our role that it’s one of the core skills listed in our [role description](https://www.gov.uk/guidance/product-manager) on the Digital, Data, and Technology Capability Framework.
 You can blame me for that.
 I advocated for its inclusion back in 2016 when we were writing the role description.
 I’d noticed through interviewing, managing, and speaking with PMs that it was recognised to be important but was the most common skill that needed development.
 The other Heads of Product agreed and it was included.

 Heading up Service Standard, I’ve held onto this.
 I’m lucky that most of our products are relatively small and so internally assessed.
 This means I can make additions to the standard guidance and assessments in order to (i) make their intent more clear so that (ii) we can localise and contextualise.
 We are always true to the intent of the Service Standard.
 We never lower the bar.
 We never replace any existing guidance, it always acts as a starting point.
 But we do add to it in order to make it work better for our context and to reflect what we’ve learned over the years.
 We work closely with GDS (now CDDO) and they’re totally supportive.
-We’re not ‘doing our own thing’, we’re just adding to the already amazing starting point that’s been provided.
+We’re not doing our own thing.
+We’re just adding to the already amazing starting point that’s been provided.
 We were audited earlier in the year and received the highest level of assurance with no recommendations for change or improvement.
 It just feels like the healthy, positive thing to do.

 So if you’re frustrated with GDS’ ‘formal discovery, alpha, beta’ phases and invite you to:

 - Revisit the intent behind it
-- Your own goals in using it
+- Think about your own goals in using it
 - Critically engage with it
 - Localise and contextualise
 - Be pragmatic.